csg-tokyo/bluescript/website/docs/reference/cli.md

 # CLI

-The BlueScript CLI (`blue`) is the primary tool for managing projects, setting up board environments, and running code on your devices.
+The BlueScript CLI (`bscript`) is the primary tool for managing projects, setting up board environments, and running code on your devices.

 ## Installation